 - You are in a country where there are very little gas stations.
 Make sure you always fill up, or know your next closest stop.

 - Find those Icelandic horses.
 We were on the side of the road for two hours, just playing around and taking photos.
-Also, try to avoid getting electrocuted.
+Also, try to avoid getting electrocuted by the fence.
 It hurts.

-- Layers are key to survival.
+- Layers are key to surviving and enjoying your time.
 Bring soooo many layers. starting with long underwear, then leggings, wool socks, jeans, insulated tanks, long sleeve, fleece, sweater, and then finally your jacket.
-Don't forget some gloves, hat, and a scarf
+Don't forget some gloves, hat, and a scarf.

 - The locals are incredibly nice, try to befriend some when you are in town, they can take you to the coolest places that you would never find on your own.